thex3family/thex3family-website/public/content/unlock-your-potential/principles/together-we-thrive/index.md

 ## Related Programs

-This principle is especially important for **Perspective 2: Dependence**, where we learn that survival is not just an individual pursuit, but rather something that is achieved through the help of others.
+This principle is especially important for **Perspective 2: Dependency**, where we learn that survival is not just an individual pursuit, but rather something that is achieved through the help of others.

-<ButtonLink to="/unlock-your-potential/programs?filters=LEVEL_2">Explore Programs related to 2: Dependence</ButtonLink>
+<ButtonLink to="/unlock-your-potential/programs?filters=LEVEL_2">Explore Programs related to 2: Dependency</ButtonLink>